SciML/SciMLBook/README.md

 ## MW 3:00 to 4:30 @ Room 2-190
 ## TA and Office hours: (To be confirmed)
 ## [Piazza Link](https://piazza.com/mit/spring2023/18337)
-## [Canvas](https://canvas.mit.edu/courses/18760) will only be used for homework submission and nothing else.
+## [Canvas](https://canvas.mit.edu/courses/18760) will only be used for homework and project (+proposal) submission and nothing else.

 ## Classes are taped.
 Another great resource is Chris Rackauckas' videos of 2021 spring class.
-See [link](https://github.com/SciML/SciMLBook).
+See [SciMLBook](https://github.com/SciML/SciMLBook).

 ## Announcement: